luontola/web-intro/templating.md

 As a first step towards serving our web site through Sinatra, we can use Sinatra's ability to [serve static files][sinatra-static] to serve our existing HTML and CSS files unmodified.

-Create a directory called `public` and move your HTML and CSS files there.
+In the same directory as `app.rb`, create a sub directory called `public` and move your HTML and CSS files and pictures there.
 Then start your web server with `ruby app.rb`, visit <http://localhost:4567/pictures.html> in your web browser and make sure that your site looks the same as before.

 ![Your first web server is working](/screenshots/sinatra-static-files.png)